-In this chapter, a determination about impairment is presented in the conclusory statement for each cultural and natural resource topic.
-Impairment determinations apply only to NPS-owned lands, resources, and values.
+In this chapter, a determination about impairment is presented in the conclusion section for each impact topic.

 Effects Common to All Alternatives

 The following section describes specific effects from actions that are common to all alternatives presented in the GMP.